script-fu/script-fu.github.io/_posts/2023-08-13-Getting-Started.md

   SF-ONE-OR-MORE-DRAWABLE
 )

-(script-fu-menu-register "script-fu-basic-plugin" "<Image>/Fu-Plugin")
+(script-fu-menu-register "script-fu-basic-plugin" "<Image>/Plugin")
 ```

 Copy the text and save as _basic-plugin.scm_ in a folder called _basic-plugin_ in a GIMP plugins folder.
 A GIMP plugins folder is _any_ folder included in _GIMP->Edit->Preferences->Folders->Plug-ins_.
-Once installed it will appear in a new menu called Fu-Plugin.
+Once installed it will appear in a new menu called Plugin.

 <sub>The first line makes the script work as a plugin in GIMP 3</sub>